in

 • Kolkwitzia freely produced from rooted suckers; root suckers in spring for best results.

-Kolkwitzia Varieties to Grow
+Kolkwitzia varieties to grow

 • Kolkwitzia amabilis, beautybush: Deciduous shrub with erect and arching habit can grow 6 to 10 feet tall and spread wider if given space; dull green leaves may turn slightly yellow or red in fall; flowers are flaring oink bells with yellow throats.